TheBestTvarynka/tbt/content/projects/obsidian-photo-tagging/index.md

   I plan to make it more user-friendly.
 - **Automatic connections updates.** Catch when a photo is deleted/renamed/moved, and automatically update the connections in the internal `.json` file.
 - **Photo explorer?** I am not sure what this feature should look like, and even if it's worth implementing.
-  But time to time I am thinking about a generic photo explorer: a special page, where the user will be able query photos by different combinations of selectors (like hash tags + persons, AND and OR operations in the query).
+  But from time to time, I am thinking about a generic photo explorer: a special page where the user can query photos using different combinations of selectors (like hashtags + people, AND and OR operations in the query).
   The future will show me the right path. :relieved:

 # Useful links